wuaipinglab/CovRecomb/CovRecomb-Local-Version/README.md

 ### Get the lineage-defining feature mutations

 - The lineage-defining feature mutaions (LDFM) file contains the representative lineages of SARS-CoV2 and their respective feature mutations.
-It was presereved in the address '/CovRecomb-Local-Version/defaults/LDFM_Feb11_2022.txt' and could be downloaded online (https://github.com/wuaipinglab/CovRecomb-Local-Version).
+It was presereved in the address 'CovRecomb/CovRecomb-Local-Version/defaults/LDFM_Feb11_2022.txt' and could be downloaded online.

 ### CovRecomb analysis